GradByte/GradByte/README.md

 **`Digital Craftsman (Developer/Student/Creator)`**

-I'm doing my Master's in Computer Engineering 💻 at Boğaziçi University.
+I have a Master's in Computer Engineering 💻 at Boğaziçi University.
 I'm passionate about iOS development 🍎 and want to share my journey 🛣️ on Instagram.
-Boğaziçi University has given me a solid foundation in computer science, and I'm excited to apply my skills to create cool apps 📱.
+Having graduated from Boğaziçi University, I have a solid foundation in computer science, and I'm excited to apply my skills to create cool apps 📱.
 I aim to make user-friendly and innovative iOS 🍏 apps that make a difference in people's lives.

 I document my learning process, experiences, and memes on Instagram, where I'll share tips and connect with others who love tech.
 Join me on this journey 🤝, and let's learn and grow together!
 About my Instagram, I initially launched my Instagram channel to document my LeetCode-solving sessions, and to my surprise, the follower count quickly surpassed 10K 🥳.
-I'm actively sharing my journey on Instagram, aiming to make my activities easily understandable for a diverse audience of 30K+ 🌍.
+I'm actively sharing my journey on Instagram, aiming to make my activities easily understandable for a diverse audience of 35K+ 🌍.

 ## 📱 My Apps